What shareholders can do to beat the market with Voya Financial Inc. (VOYA) stock - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Feb 23 when Hurtsellers Christine sold 57,782 shares for $67.62 per share.
 The transaction valued at 3,906,958 led to the insider holds 63,510 shares of the business.

 Katz Michael Robert sold 4,054 shares of VOYA for $269,504 on Feb 23.
 The now owns 14,992 shares after completing the transaction at $66.48 per share.
 On Feb 23, another insider, SILVA KEVIN D, who serves as the of the company, sold 12,205 shares for $68.80 each.
 As a result, the insider received 839,715 and left with 9,951 shares of the company.